sf105/sttp-book/_chapters/specification-based-testing.md

 In future chapters, we'll discuss fuzzing test and AI-based testing.
 There, you will learn more about automated random testing.

+## References

+* Chapter 4 of the Foundations of software testing: ISTQB certification.
+Graham, Dorothy, Erik Van Veenendaal, and Isabel Evans, Cengage Learning EMEA, 2008.
+* Chapter 7 of Pragmatic Unit Testing in Java 8 with Junit.
+Langr, Hunt, and Thomas.
+Pragmatic Programmers, 2015.
+* Chapter 10 of the Software Testing and Analysis: Process, Principles, and Techniques.
+Mauro Pezzè, Michal Young, 1st edition, Wiley, 2007.
+* Ostrand, T. J., & Balcer, M. J. (1988).
+The category-partition method for specifying and generating functional tests.
+Communications of the ACM, 31(6), 676-686.

 ## Exercises

 Below you will find some exercises to practise with the material discussed in this chapter.